sbseltzer/VersionMacros/README.md

 Support Notes:
 - UE 4.14 sometimes has problems with wrapping entire `UCLASS` declarations in `#if 0` / `#if 1` preprocessor blocks, but can usually be resolved with a clean rebuild.
-- UE 4.12 and 4.13 wouldn't compile any `UCLASS`/`USTRUCT` declarations for me, so I have those test cases disabled on those versions of Unreal until I find out why.
+- UE 4.12 and 4.13 wouldn't compile any `UCLASS`/`USTRUCT` declarations for me, so I have certain test cases disabled on those versions of Unreal until I find out why.
 - I'm unable to test UE 4.10 and 4.11 until I can find a Visual Studio 2015 installer that doesn't include Update 3, which breaks builds on those versions of UE.
 - I'm unable to test UE 4.9 and lower.
 I was unable to install Visual Studio 2013 on my system due to an unspecified conflict.
 - UE 4.8 and lower do not bundle a Python executable on Windows, so you'll need Python installed and in your environment `PATH` in order to run the prebuild scripts.